 - certain health issues experienced by the mother, including hypertension (high blood pressure) or diabetes

-The most prominent symptom of MAS is respiratory distress.
+Respiratory distress is the most prominent symptom of MAS.
 Your infant may breathe rapidly or grunt during breathing.
 Some newborns may stop breathing if their airways are blocked by meconium.
-Your baby may also exhibit the following MAS symptoms:
+Your baby may also exhibit the following symptoms:

 - low blood pressure

-A diagnosis of MAS is made based on your newborn’s symptoms and the presence of meconium in the amniotic fluid.
+A diagnosis is made based on your newborn’s symptoms and the presence of meconium in the amniotic fluid.

-Your doctor will listen to your infant’s chest with a stethoscope to detect abnormal breath sounds.
-Tests used to confirm the diagnosis may include:
+Your doctor will listen to your infant’s chest with a stethoscope to detect sounds of abnormal breathing.
+There are a few methods commonly used to confirm the diagnosis:

-If your newborn is not breathing or has a low heart rate, your doctor will place a mask over the newborn’s face.
-This will deliver oxygen to your baby and help inflate his or her lungs.
+If your newborn still isn’t breathing or has a low heart rate, your doctor will use a bag and mask to help them breathe.
+This will deliver oxygen to your baby and help inflate their lungs.

-After emergency treatment has been provided, your newborn may be placed in a special-care unit to observe his or her breathing.
+After emergency treatment has been provided, your newborn may be placed in a special care unit to observe their breathing.
 Additional treatment may be needed to avoid complications of MAS.
-These treatments include:
+Five common treatments include:

-- oxygen therapy to make sure there is enough in the blood
+- oxygen therapy to make sure there is enough oxygen in the blood

 - the use of a radiant warmer to help your baby maintain body temperature

-Severe MAS may limit oxygen to the brain.
-This can cause permanent brain damage.
-However, this complication is rare.
+On rare occasions, severe MAS may limit oxygen to the brain.
+This may cause permanent brain damage.

 Infants who experience mild complications of MAS usually recover well.
 Infants who develop brain damage or PPHN as a result of MAS may face lifelong health issues that require medical support.